-The moving average method treats all data within a window equally, disregarding the fact that more recent observations hold greater significance compared to those further in the past.
-This limitation is what motivates the use of exponential smoothing, which assigns exponentially decreasing weights to the observations.
+The moving average method treats all data within a window equally, disregarding the fact that more recent observations hold greater significance than older observations.
+This limitation motivates the use of exponential smoothing, which assigns exponentially decreasing weights to the observations.

 Exponential Smoothing

-The recursive equation of the method is:
+The recursive equation of the exponential smoothing method is